saurabhmittal16/ExyClient/README.md

 ## Authentication using Tokens

 ## To Do -
-1) Provide approval policy option according to privilege
+- [ ] Provide approval policy option according to privilege
-2) Fetch album list
+- [ ] Fetch album list
+- [ ] Start date should be before end and after current